CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/aws-clc-site-to-site.md

 1. Go to **Services**.
 Click on VPC.
 2. Click on **Start VPC Wizard**
 3. Select **VPC with Public and Private Subnets and Hardware VPN Access**.
 Click **Select**.
-  * Step 2 : VPC with Public and Private Subnets and Hardware VPN Access.
     a.
 Enter **IPv4 CIDR block** .
 This is going to be a /16 IP block that will be created under the VPC.
        **IPv6 CIDR Block** : Select the defaul option, **No IPv6 CIDR Block**.
        Enter **VPC name**.